 Monitoring and reporting on EMS System Core Measures by March 31st each year, and acknowledging completion of the monitoring and reporting as of March 31st each year

-North Coast EMS submitted the Core Measures Report last quarter.
-We also submitted the APOT data to EMSA.
+North Coast EMS submitted the state requested Core Measures data last quarter and APOT data this quarter.
+We also received the follow-up EMSA assessments.

 Providing data to CEMSIS monthly